apiad/violetear/docs/guide.md

 ## Playing with colors

 Now let's take a taste of `violetear`'s power to create expressive designs with minimum effort.
-We will create a color pallete and use it to style a row of `div`s.
+We will create a color palette and use it to style a row of `div`s.

 Firs the markup, add the following at the end of your `body` tag: